AbinashBishoyi/FreeRapid/etc/readme.txt

 Q: Why did you create another "RapidShare Downloader"?
 A: 1) Because I don't want to be dependant on the russian software, which is probably full of malware and spyware.
    2) Because I can simply fix automatic downloading myself.
-   3) Because they have unintuitive user interface and missing important features.
+   3) Because other existing downloaders have unintuitive user interface and missing important features.
    4) Because I can.

 Q: How to enable a support for shutdown commands on Linux and MacOS?